elsampsa/cutefront/docs/qtlike.rst

 - ``createSignals`` defines the signals this widget emits.
 - ``createState`` describes the internal state variables of the widget.
 - ``createElement`` hooks into the html code and gets an element handle to the widget's html element.
-It is also responsible in producing any additional html elements.
+  It is also responsible for producing the html code required by the widget.
 - Slots methods have names ending in ``_slot``.
 This is where the signals from other widgets are connected to.

 To put it simply, slot methods change the internal state of the widget